 (BPG) for Safety and Health in Tree Work Part One: Arboriculture.

-The NZ Arb Best Practice Guide (BPG) is now a ‘living’ document which is open for submissions at any time to ensure an up-to-date document for use in the arboriculture industry.
+The NZ Arb Good Practice Guide (GPG) is a ‘living’ document which is open for submissions at any time to ensure an up-to-date document for use in the arboriculture industry.

 However, in 2012, the new Approved Code of Practice for Safety and Health in Arboriculture (November 2012) was finally released and is available from the Department of Labour.
 To download the new ACOP (2012), please go to the ACOP web page